adampgiles/CI_PP2_BM/README.md

 JSHint was utilised to validate the website's JS.
 The three scripts received the following results;

 - drums.js received 4 warnings is relation to "Functions declared within loops referencing an outer scoped variable may lead to confusing semantics."
 The code is functioning correctly, so I have chosen not to make any changes to the 4 sections referenced.
-There 1 one undefined variable referenced "AudioContext", but this is used for the Web Audio API.
+Two undefined variables are referenced; "AudioContext", this is used for the Web Audio API, and "ShowDrumWindow", this is a function in navigation.js which is loaded earlier in index.html.
 <details><summary>drums.js</summary>
 <img src="docs/validation/drums_js_validation.JPG">
 </details>